10 Best Forex Cards in India for Students and Tourists in 2025

 Benefits of HDFC Multi-Currency Forex Card

-• Get Amazon Voucher worth Rs.
+• Get an Amazon Voucher worth Rs.
 1000 if you load/reload your HDFC Bank Forex Card through HDFC Bank Debit card with Rs.
 1 lakh.

-• Least cross currency fee.
+• Least cross-currency fee.

-• You can add money to your forex card easily through net banking.
+• You can add money to your Forex card easily through net banking.

 #6.
-Axis Bank Multi Currency Forex Card
+Axis Bank Multi-Currency Forex Card

 Axis Bank Multi-Currency Forex Card allows you to lock in exchange rates before you travel.
 This means you won’t have to pay any cross-currency charges and make your payments in other countries at the same rate you had loaded/reloaded your forex card.